Hall Of Famers

 Jackson spent three seasons at Oregon State University.
 In 36 games, he carried 743 times for 3,625 yards for a 4.9-yard average and 39 touchdowns while adding 680 yards and six touchdowns on 66 catches and 240 yards with a touchdown on seven kickoff returns.
 His 4,545 all-purpose yards rank second in school history, while he ranks third on the school’s all-time scoring list with 276 points.
 Jackson culminated his college career with a five-touchdown performance in the 2003 Las Vegas Bowl, a 55-14 win over New Mexico.

-He continues to be the workhorse for the Rams offense.
-He has been named to three Pro Bowls, following the 2006, 2009 and 2010 seasons.
+He was a workhorse for the Rams offense.
+He was named to three Pro Bowls, following the 2006, 2009 and 2010 seasons.

 On October 24, 2010, Jackson surpassed Eric Dickerson as the Rams' all-time leading rusher.